 Describe the individual or team that will implement this idea (if a partnership, please explain breakdown of roles and responsibilities for each entity).
 (Feel free to share an organizational chart or visual description of your team).
 (500 characters)

-•We will hire a Community Engagement and Systems Change Manager to work with community to coordinate convenings, conduct action cohorts, and ecosystem work
+• A Community Engagement and Systems Change Manager will work with community to coordinate convenings, conduct action cohorts, and ecosystem work

-•Consultants will support organizational capacity building and culture shifts
+• Consultants will support in organizational capacity building

 What aspects of the idea would potential BridgeBuilder funds primarily support?
 (500 characters)